aukspot/dles/README.md

 - [Gisnep](https://gisnep.com) - Solve the daily quote with the letters above each column.
 - [Glyph](https://glyph.today) - Guess the word based on its glyph, or all of its letters stacked together.
 - [Gram Jam](https://gramjam.app) - Clear the board in under 20 swaps, clearing letters by creating words on full rows or columns.
+- [Griddable](https://griddable.co.uk) - Create a grid of words with a blind sequence of letters, mixing in your own letters as you go.
 - [Griddle](https://griddlegame.io) - Form words by placing letters on the board to get the highest score you can in this Scrabble-like daily game.
 - [Gridogram](https://www.gridogram.com) - Reveal the quote by finding words in the grid of letters.
 - [Guess My Word](https://hryanjones.com/guess-my-word) - Make guesses and see if they are alphabetically before or after the secret word.